-Our involvement with Friendship At Home goes back more than four years.
-The St Hugh’s Project funds the positions of two dementia specialists, Mandy Sparkes and Clare Mills, to especially work with members experiencing the condition.
+Our involvement with Friendship At Home began in 2017.
+The St Hugh’s Project funded the positions of two dementia specialists, Mandy Sparkes and Clare Mills, to especially work with members experiencing the condition.
 We also helped establish the Memory Lane choir and other initiatives under the project banner.
 Now we provide ongoing support to Friendship At Home by highlighting and promoting the vital work it does in our community.

-The newest addition to the roster of activities within the St Hugh’s Project is the CST (Cognitive Stimulation Therapy) Group, which focusses on fun brain and co-ordination exercises.
+The most recent addition to the roster of activities within the St Hugh’s Project is the CST (Cognitive Stimulation Therapy) Group, which focuses on fun brain and co-ordination exercises.
 We took part in a session, and you can read all about it here.

 One of the other ways we help is with the St Hugh’s triobike.
 We are regularly out and about on our battery assisted bike which is specially adapted to carry two front-facing.
 We purchased this to enable people who aren’t always able to get into their communities to enjoy some fresh air.
 Find out all about our triobike and why it helps here.

 Friendship at Home is always looking out for new people to help make a difference.
 “The work we do would not be possible without our dedicated team of volunteers,” said Julie.
 “Volunteering with our charity is about establishing new friendships, sharing experiences, and gaining new skills.
 Older people are encouraged to volunteer themselves, as they have knowledge and experience; by volunteering, they give to their community but also receive something back.”